lukecav/woocommerce-auto-restore-stock/README.md

 ### Manual Installation

-1. Upload the plugin file woocommerce-registration-redirect.zip to the ‘/wp-content/plugins/’ directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin file woocommerce-auto-restore-stock.zip to the ‘/wp-content/plugins/’ directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the ‘Plugins’ screen in WordPress.

 ## Changelog